Prepare to install

 - In the graphical interface: Selecting the Remote PC Access option on the Environment page.

 You can install the omitted components/features later by running the full-product installer.
-That action installs all missing components.
+That action enables you to install all missing components.

 Citrix installation return codes